OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 cd <project name>
 petalinux-config --get-hw-description <path to .xsa file exported from Vivado>
 ```
 When running the petalinux-config --get-hw-description=<path to xsa file>, a configuration menu will come up.

 Go to Yocto Settings->User layers and add the meta-adi-xilinx and meta-adi-core layers.
 These are from the meta-adi directory clone.
 Add core first, and xilinx second.
 Use an absolute path, not one starting with a tilde (~).
 Then hit SAVE and take the default location.

 Go to DTG Settings and set MACHINE_NAME to `zcu102-rev1.0`.
 This is important.
 See this page: https://support.xilinx.com/s/question/0D52E00006hprNsSAI/error-petalinux-build?language=en_US

+If you want the target to have its official fixed IP address, and you should, in petalinux-config go to `Subsystem AUTO Hardware Settings` and choose `Ethernet Settings`.
+Deselect `Obtain IP address automatically` by cursoring to it and hitting the space bar.
+Then set the `Static IP address` to `10.73.1.16`, the `Static IP netmask` to `255.255.255.0`, and the `Static IP gateway` to `10.73.1.1`.
+Hit SAVE and take the default location.

+Save and exit.
 Expect to see something like this:

 ```
 abraxas3d@chococat:~/neptune/petalinux/basic_build$ petalinux-config --get-hw-description /home/abraxas3d/neptune/petalinux/hdl/projects/adrv9001/zcu102/system_top_basic.xsa